pip-services/pip-services-docs/content/en/toolkit/recipes/grpc/_index.md

 The next step is to create a client, which will be used to call the sum() method available from the service, and obtain the corresponding result.

 #### Pre-requisites

+First, we need to import the GrpcService class from the gRPC module.
+We can do this with the following command:

 ##### GrpcClient